guestlinelabs/access-job-levels/README.md

 Git is key feature of this approach.
 It allows us to adopt more flexible and controlled workflows.
 For instance, we can implement restrictions on direct commits to the mainline, ensuring a more robust review and approval process.

-This shift in approach not only enhances the accuracy of job mapping but also aligns with modern development practices, fostering a culture of continuous improvement and adaptation.
+This shift in approach not only enhances the accuracy of job mapping but also aligns with decentralized decision making, fosters a culture of continuous improvement and adaptation.

 ## Markdown Job Levels
 The Product and Engineering Individual Contributor job levels are available [here](/public/roles) to browse as markdown.